kinan-02/Fintech/README.md

    Use the `StockBarsRequest` class to retrieve stock and natural resources data.

+Notes :
-Note : all of the mentioned above (code) and also the data itself , is in the data folder Note : you should download the data you already got (to use it after that again).
+- all of the mentioned above (code) and also the data itself , is in the data folder
+- you should download the data you already got (to use it after that again).